wbsply/route-annotation/README.md

 # Annotations based routing for Neos Flow

-More your routing configuration into the controller with the a `Route` annotation
+Move your routing configuration into the controller with the a `Route` annotation

+## Install

+`composer require websupply/route-annotation`

-## Examples
+## Example
+Configuring a controller as follows
 ```php
 use WebSupply\RouteAnnotation\Annotations as WebSupply;